dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/alerts/creating-alerts.md

 title: Creating alerts in Dagster+
 ---

+You can create alerts in the Dagster+ UI or using the [`dagster-cloud` CLI](/dagster-plus/deployment/dagster-cloud-cli).

 {/* TODO link to dagster-cloud CLI tool doc */}
-You can create alerts in the Dagster+ UI or using the `dagster-cloud` CLI tool.

 :::note
 Before you create alerts, you must [configure an alert notification service](configuring-an-alert-notification-service).